 The FDFC provides trainings throughout the plateau about prescription drug abuse, including our senior population.
 We also provide DEA takeback events to collect unused medications.
 The FDFC was integral in partnering with Jim’s Pharmacy to have a drug drop box installed at their location.
 This box was installed by King County and will be funded through a KC grant.
 This box is now available inside the pharmacy which is located at 2820 Griffin Ave, Enumclaw, 98022.

-Drug & Alcohol Summit – Monday, May 15 — 6:30 – 8:00 p.m. at EHS Auditorium.
-Speaker Scott DePuy from Ryan’s Solution brings awareness of the prescription medication overdose problem to teens and parents.
+Drug & Alcohol Summit at EHS Auditorium.
+Speaker Scott DePuy from Ryan’s Solution brought awareness of the prescription medication overdose problem to teens and parents.

-“I Choose” Campaign – Students create a pledge for making healthy choices.
-Pledges will be posted on a pledge wall at elementary schools.
+“I Choose” Campaign – Students created a pledge for making healthy choices.
+Pledges were posted on a pledge wall at elementary schools.

-Lunch Activity at TMMS, EMS and EHS – Students will be encouraged to make positive and healthy choices.
+Lunch Activity at TMMS, EMS and EHS – Students were encouraged to make positive and healthy choices.